unionai-oss/pandera/docs/source/scaling.rst

 Scaling Pandera to Big Data
 =================================

+Validation on big data comes in two forms.
+The first is performing one set of validations on data that doesn't fit in memory.
+The second happens when a large dataset is comprised of multiple groups that require different validations.
+In Pandas semantics, this is equivalent to a groupby-validate operation.
+This section will cover using Pandera for both of these scenarios.

-Pandera only support Pandas DataFrames at the moment.
-However, the same Pandera code can be used on Spark or Dask with Fugue.
-Because Dask is built on top of Pandas DataFrames, it may be easier to
+Pandera only supports Pandas DataFrames at the moment.
+However, the same Pandera code can be used on top of Spark or Dask engines with Fugue.
+These computation engines allow validation to be performed in a distributed setting (with some limitations that will be explained).
+Because Dask dataframes are built on top of Pandas dataframes, bringing Pandera to Dask is relatively easier than with Spark if coded from scratch.

+In this example, we'll explore using Fugue, abstraction layer that ports Python, Pandas, and SQL code to Spark and Dask.

 Fugue
 -----

-Fugue is an abstraction layer that ports Python, Pandas, and SQL code to Spark and Dask.
-Here,
+Fugue was created to be an easy interface to Spark and Dask.

-To install:
+To run the code below, Fugue needs to:

+`pip install fugue[spark]`

 Example